dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```
 snakemake -p  -np  results/variants/GG/cattle_taurus_10.ERR7091271.ont.minimap2/annotated/merged.vcf.gz
 ```
 you should expect a dry snakemake run where all the commands will be printed.
 At this step you can run the workflow with one command "snakemake -j16".
-However, We are going to run each step individaully while explaining the workflow.
+However, We are going to run each step individually while explaining the workflow.

 ## 6.6 Workflow basics